Gaining Momentum When Facing Mindset Blocks

 At the end of the day, ask yourself:

-✦ What challenge did I show up for?
+✦ What did I show up for today?

-These small reflections rewired my confidence more than any goal tracker ever did.
+These small reflections rewired my brain faster than any goal tracker ever did.

 You’re Closer Than You Think—Keep Moving